WillPall/RubyMUD/README.md

 ## Getting Started

 1. Ensure you're using ruby 3.2.2 or later, and `bundle install``
-1. Run `rake db:setup` to create the database with necessary empty structure
+1. Run `rake db:setup` to create the database with an admin user
 1. Run `ruby_mud.rb` from the parent directory
 1. You should be able to `telnet localhost 34119` to connect to the server

+### Default Admin User

+A default user is created with the username `admin` and password `admin` that can be used to log in as a superuser.

 ## Postgres Setup